paulohenriquecosta3011/Api-Clube/README.md

 ```
 ## 📚 API Documentation

-Interactive Swagger documentation is available in production:
+Interactive Swagger documentation is available:

 🔗 http://159.89.38.138:3001/api-docs

 This documentation allows testing all endpoints directly from the browser.

-> 🚧 Production URL will be available soon (deployment in progress)

 ## 🔗 API Endpoints